ivanchenoweth/laravel-sail-mongo-poc1/README.md

 * 2.- Go to the example-app directory and run sail to execute up all cotainers

 `cd example-app`

+> NOTE: You could move all the example-app to the root if you want it

 `./vendor/bin/sail up -d`